- SHEPs need to be taken seriously by policy makers and composite approaches to promoting them are needed.

 Don’t leave it to industry goodwill or enlightened self-interest: Some in the food industry are acting but their efforts alone are not enough.

-Governments need to govern: Policy makers need to create a strong regulatory & fiscal framework, and international trade needs to reflect the importance of sustainable healthy diets.
+Governments need to govern: Policy makers need to create a strong regulatory and fiscal framework, and international trade needs to reflect the importance of sustainable healthy diets.

 A whole supply chain approach is needed : While there are health and environmental win-wins there can be trade-offs too as seen with the different health and environmental impacts of sugars and meats.
 There will also be food system trade-offs, and the different interests of different stakeholders need to be recognised.